-We study only the universal error probability for $\tau$-WDR, and the following lemma proved in Section~\ref{secProofLemWorstProb} determines the worst probability distribution. \begin{lemma} For any integer $s \ge 1$ and testing matrix $X$, the maximum of the error probability $\e_s(\p, \text{$\tau$-WDR}, X)$ in (\ref{uniError}) is attained at any $\p$ such that $p_s > 0$, $p_{s + 1} > 0$ and $p_s + p_{s + 1} = 1$. \end{lemma}
+We study only the universal error probability for the weight decision rule, and the following statement proved in Section~\ref{secProofLemWorstProb} determines the worst probability distribution in~\eqref{uniError}. \begin{proposition} For any integers $s_1,s_2<t/2$, real scalar $\tau,\,0<\tau <1,$ and the testing $(N\times t)$ matrix $X$, the maximum of the error probability $\e(\p, \text{$\tau$-WDR}, X)$ in (\ref{uniError}) is attained at any $\p$ such that $p_{s_1} > 0$, $p_{s_2} > 0$ and $p_{s_1} + p_{s_2} = 1$. \end{proposition}

-The following upper bound on the error probability for $\tau$-WDR is proved in Section~\ref{secProofThErrorUpper} by the probabilistic method based on the ensemble of the constant column weight matrices.
-A parameter $Q$ in the statement of Theorem~\ref{thErrorUpper} corresponds to the relative weight of columns in the random matrix.